Leave the Two Lovebirds Alone

-- Amelia does this with Zelgadis to give Lina and Gourry room after the first part of a fight with the second season's first Big Bad Halcyform.
+- Slayers: Amelia does this with Zelgadis to give Lina and Gourry room after a fight with Halcyform.

-- After stumbling upon a romantic moment between his new Heterosexual Life Partner and said partner's Victorious Childhood Friend in Part 1 of JoJo's Bizarre Adventure, Speedwagon wisely decides to withdraw cooly.
+- JoJo's Bizarre Adventure: After stumbling upon a romantic moment between his new Heterosexual Life Partner and said partner's Victorious Childhood Friend in Part 1, Speedwagon wisely decides to withdraw cooly.

 - In the Galaxy Rangers fanfic Isn't Life Strange, Doc half-jokingly suggests this to Zach when they see Shane and Niko having a happy moment, despite both of them being laid up in Sickbay.

-- Played with in the Fullmetal Alchemist fanfic Flowers of Antimony.
+- Played with in the first part of the Elemental Chess Trilogy.
 The military personnel, all of whom were privy to Roy and Riza's Wacky Marriage Proposal, attempt to give them some privacy in a compartment on the train back to Central... except for the members of the Mustang unit, who left communications equipment in there with them and are listening intently to the conversation.

 - Death And Ker features several scenes in which Shinjiro, observing the burgeoning romance between Akihiko and Mitsuru, finds a way to slip away unnoticed and leave them alone together.
 It almost approaches the level of a running gag, as it's inevitably followed by one or the other of them wondering where the hell he went.